Rule 87 of CGST Rules 2017: Electronic Cash Ledger

 Amendments History:

-4. In Sub-rule (9), the text ‘in FORM GSTR 02’ and ‘in accordance with the provisions of rule 87’ omitted vide Central Tax Notification 31/2019 dt.
-28/06/2019.
+(b) In Sub-rule (9), the text ‘in FORM GSTR 02’ and ‘in accordance with the provisions of rule 87’ omitted.

-6. Clause (ia) & (ib) in sub-rule (3) inserted vide Central Tax notification 14/2022 dated 05/07/2022.
+(a) Clause (ia) & (ib) in sub-rule (3) inserted.

-7. in sub-rule (5), after the text “or Immediate Payment Service” inserted vide Central Tax notification 14/2022 dated 05/07/2022.
+(b) in sub-rule (5), the text “or Immediate Payment Service” inserted.

-9. In sub-rule (8), proviso inserted vide Central Tax Notification 26/2022 dated 26/12/2022.
+4. In sub-rule (8), proviso inserted from 26/12/2022 vide Notification 26/2022.

 —–

-Note: The CGST Rules 2017 along with the prescribed Forms were initially notified vide Central Tax Notifications 3/2017 dated 19/06/2017 (Rule 1 to 26), 10/2017 dated 28/06/2017 (Rules 27 to 138) and 15/2017 dated 01/07/2017 (Rules 139 to 162).
+The CGST Rules 2017 along with the prescribed GST Forms were initially notified vide Notifications 3/2017 dated 19/06/2017 (Rule 1 to 26), 10/2017 dated 28/06/2017 (Rules 27 to 138) and 15/2017 dated 01/07/2017 (Rules 139 to 162).
 These Rules/ Forms were subsequently amended by CBIC through various Notifications issued from time to time.
 Information on this page is a Rule-wise compilation of the Amendments made by various Notifications issued by CBIC from time to time, with best possible efforts for accuracy.
 In any case, E&OE.
 For official/ updated information, please visit CBIC website.

-Index of GST Circulars, Notifications, Press Releases, Orders, etc. issued by CBIC from 2017 and onwards along with Section-wise/ Rule-wise Text of GST Acts/ Rules:
+For index of GST Circulars, Notifications, Press Releases, Orders, etc. issued by CBIC from 2017 and onwards along with Section-wise/Rule-wise Text of GST Acts/Rules: GST Updates